 We know the statistics, that 15 percent of students are bullied regularly and that 80 percent of middle school children admit to bullying behavior at least once a month.
 What we need to recognize is that all forms of bullying are abusive.
 They are also opportunities to teach children how to get along, how to be considerate people, and how to be part of a community or group.
 The playground is part of this learning process for problem-solving, shaping behavior and coping skills, and teaching young people how to be good citizens.

-When developing a playground, school or community-based plan to address and prevent bullying, it is necessary to take into account the many forms of bullying: physical, emotional, verbal or a combination of these.
-The victimizing behavior may involve one child bullying another, a group of children against a single child or groups against other groups (gangs).
-Bullying is not unlike other forms of victimization and abuse in that it involves an imbalance of power, lack of compassion and often blames the victim for what has happened.
+When developing a playground, school, or community-based plan to address and prevent bullying, it is necessary to take into account the many forms of bullying: physical, emotional, verbal, or a combination of these.
+The victimizing behavior may involve one child bullying another, a group of children against a single child, or groups against other groups (gangs).
+Bullying is not unlike other forms of victimization and abuse in that it involves an imbalance of power, and lack of compassion and often blames the victim for what has happened.